kagiko/vaultwarden-wiki/Deployment-examples.md

   [DietPi](https://dietpi.com/) is a lightweight Debian-based distribution (image) for all kinds of devices like Raspberry Pi, Odroid, NanoPi and others.
 It offers a software script for installing various programs including Vaultwarden.
 That spares the user tinkering with installation commands.

+  For installing Vaultwarden on DietPi just type `dietpi-software install 183` on the command line.
 More information about the installation process and first access to Vaultwarden on DietPi can be found at [https://dietpi.com/docs/software/cloud/#vaultwarden](https://dietpi.com/docs/software/cloud/#vaultwarden)

 ## Shared hosting